 - In the first Doom novel, Flynn Taggart reminisces on the day his comrade and best friend Arlene Sanders first joined the Marines and took care of any latent Stay in the Kitchen mentality they had by participating in a William Telling contest with the best marksman in the unit.
 They both took a turn with an apple on the head and being the shooter, and both hit the apple.
 Some of the guys started calling her "Will" afterwards.
 It's the first hint of her marksmanship, which Flynn admits is much better than his.

 - On Gor the Wagon Peoples had a similar thing as a contest of skill - a slavegirl would stand in profile holding a piece of fruit in her teeth and a warrior would lance it while galloping by on the local equivalant of a horse.
-For infinity Bonus Points they'd do it while she was facing him head-on.
+They'd do it while she was facing him head-on.

 - And if she really loved him she would swallow.
 To explain: a girl accidentally stabbed in the back of the mouth was shown to have been swallowing the blood released by the (non-fatal) injury rather than let her owner lose face by forfeiting the contest.